 Dr. Gross holds a B.A. in Economics and Urban Studies from the University of Pittsburgh, an M.A. in Economics from the University of Iowa, and a Ph.D. in Educational Policy Studies from the University of Wisconsin-Madison.

-Edited by Betheny Gross and Ashley Jochim, the four essays in this volume begin a conversation with state education leaders about making the most of every dollar they have.
+Edited by Betheny Gross and Ashley Jochim, this volume begins a conversation with state education leaders about productivity.

 Prepared for the American Enterprise Institute Conference, “Teacher Quality 2.0: Will today’s reforms hold back tomorrow’s schools?”

 This brief outlines challenges of producing rigorous and useful research on how students with special needs fare in charters and makes recommendations for designing studies needed to inform policy...

 - 1 of 11

 The AERA Annual Meeting is the largest gathering of scholars in the field of education research.
 It is a showcase for ground-breaking, innovative studies in a diverse array of areas—from early education through higher education, from digital learning to second language literacy.

 Several CRPE researchers are presenting work at the 2014 Association for Education Finance and Policy (AEFP) Spring Research Conference in San Antonio, Texas, March 13-15.